“…I’d like to believe my facilitation strengthens people to become keenly adept at fishing—for a lifetime.”

 “When asked, what do I do?
 I sometimes reply… You know that old adage, “Give a person a fish and you feed them for a day, teach them to fish and you feed them for life”?
 Well no matter its uncertain origin, I am uplifted by it, and I’d like to believe my facilitation strengthens people to become keenly adept at fishing—for a lifetime.” — Dana B. Lichtstrahl

-My books, both serious and whimsical, have a common theme.
-They seek to understand human identity; who we are becoming individually, collectively, ecologically, and cosmically, by exploring the attributes of thinking (cognition) and awareness (consciousness), toward creating win-win experiences.
-Available on Amazon by clicking the following titles: The Fish Who Discovered Water (2024, fiction, ebook); What Are We Thinking?
+By clicking on the following titles you will be taken to the book’s Amazon page: The Fish Who Discovered Water (2024, fiction, ebook only); What Are We Thinking?
 It Matters (2019, non-fiction); A Case of Mistaken Identity (2019, fiction picture book); Jackson’s Love (2014, fiction); Are You Watching?
-It’s positively life-changing (2012, non-fiction); not-so-fable FABLES (2012, fiction); Will My Real Family Please Stand Up (2004, non-fiction, currently out-of-print).
+It’s positively life-changing (2012, non-fiction); not-so-fable FABLES (2012, fiction); Will My Real Family Please Stand Up (2004, non-fiction, currently out-of-print.
+If interested inquire: dlichtstrahl@gmail.com).

 Watch your mind with great diligence, for there lies your bondage and also the key to freedom.